 What exactly is a typhoon, and how is it different from a hurricane?

-Typhoon Warning System
+Hong Kong’s Typhoon Warning System

-Despite its positive sounding name, Typhoon Hope (1979) resulted in 12 deaths, 260 injuries, and around 2000 people were forced to stay in temporary shelters due to the damage.
-At the Star Ferry pier.
+Despite its positive sounding name, Typhoon Hope (1979) resulted in 12 deaths and 260 injuries, while around 2000 people were forced to stay in temporary shelters due to the damage.
+At the Star Ferry pier, wind speeds reached 200km/h.
 This was the highest gust recorded inside the harbour since Typhoon Rose.

-For weather updates and typhoon information go to the Hong Kong Observatory website.
+For weather updates and typhoon information, go to the Hong Kong Observatory website.

 Get more handy tips and hacks in our Living in Hong Kong section!